LifeBogger presents the Full Story of a Dutch Football Manager best known by the Nickname; ‘The King’.

-It was tough and even then, he was not a boy for jokes.
+It was tough, and even then, he was not a boy for jokes.
 Life was much too serious.
-He just wanted to be the best, to always win.
-When he gets angry when he loses a match, even his best pal is scared of him.
+He just wanted to be the best and always win.
+He gets angry when he loses a match.
+Even his best pal is scared of him.

 According to him..“focused arrogance is the key to my success”.
 Louis was a serious kid born to be a certified winner.